GOP Meets With Biden, Then Trashes Him In Fundraising Texts

-Category: World Politics Hits: 4Well, that didn't take long.
+Category: World Politics Hits: 9Well, that didn't take long.
 "It's Kevin McCarthy," read a campaign text from the House GOP Minority Leader on Wednesday, immediately after he met with President Joe Biden in the Oval Office.
 "I just met with Corrupt Joe Biden and he's STILL planning to push his radical Socialist agenda onto the American people.
 I need EVERY single patriot to step up in the next six hours."
 Shorter McCarthy: I went to the Oval Office so I could trash talk Biden and fundraise off it.
 Pure class.
 Speaking at the White House after the meeting on Biden’s $2.3 trillion jobs proposal, Senate Minority Leader Mitch McConnell also extended his middle finger to the president’s outstretched hand in so many words.
 "We had a good meeting with the president.
 Nearly all of it was about infrastructure," McConnell said, as he continued to obsess over what Republicans are willing to call infrastructure.
 But here was the real kicker: "We are not interested in reopening the 2017 tax bill," McConnell added.
 "That's a red line."
 Okay, so whatever their quibbles are about the size of the bill and what's included, Republicans still aren't going to sign on to any of the ways Biden has proposed to pay for it—and Biden has unequivocally pledged to find ways to pay for his proposed investments.
 Actually, Republicans are just into deficit spending these days.

 Read more https://crooksandliars.com/2021/05/mccarthy-trashes-biden